boltops-tools/kubes/docs/_docs/intro/how-kubes-works.md

     kubes docker push
     kubes compile  # compiles the .kubes/resources files to .kubes/output

-Now, use `kubectl` directly.
-This will apply all the files:
+Now, use `kubectl` directly and apply them in the proper order:

+    kubectl apply -f .kubes/output/shared/namespace.yaml
-    kubectl apply --recursive -f .kubes/output
+    kubectl apply -f .kubes/output/web/service.yaml

-You can also selectively apply specific files:

     kubectl apply -f .kubes/output/web/deployment.yaml
-    kubectl apply -f .kubes/output/web/service.yaml

-You can also apply with kubes.
-This will compile the files automatically also.
+The deploy command simpifily does all 3 steps: build, compile, and apply.

+    kubes deploy

+You can also run the `kubectl apply` only.
+The `kube apply` command compiles but will skip the docker build stage if it's already been built.

     kubes apply

-The deploy command, does all 3 steps: builds the docker image, compiles the `.kubes/resources` files, and runs kubectl apply.

-    kubes deploy